 - Conformal field theories and symmetries

-We plan to have a schedule with morning sessions that start with a 1-hour review talk of the current status of the respective subjects (string compactifications, AdS/CFT dualities, black holes and conformal field theories ), followed by shorter invited as well as contributed talks on recent developments in the field.
-The schedule will also allow for discussions among participants.
+We have a schedule with morning sessions that start with a 1-hour review talk of the current status of the respective subjects (string compactifications, AdS/CFT dualities, black holes and conformal field theories ), followed by shorter invited as well as contributed talks on recent developments in the field.

-There will be talks given by experts of the field, followed by chaired discussion sessions.
+Three sessions focus on diversity and gender issues, with talks given by experts of the field, followed by chaired discussions.

 - Luis F. Alday, University of Oxford